YiVal/YiVal/README.md

 **YiVal is a versatile platform and framework that streamlines the evaluation and enhancement of your Generative AI applications.**
 It empowers you to
-generate better results, reduce latency, and decrease inference cost as easily.
+generate better results, reduce latency, and decrease inference cost easily.
-Depending on your knowledge and comfort level, YiVal will help you simultaneously optimize model metadata, model parameters, prompts, and retrieval configurations.
+Depending on your knowledge and comfort level, YiVal will help you simultaneously optimize prompts, model metadata, model parameters, and retrieval configurations.
 You can easily customize your test data, evaluation methods, and enhancement strategies, all in one place.
 Enhance and evaluate everything with ease!